-To view or print the department's publications, go to our website and click on Publications.
+To view or print the department's publications, go to our website and click on Reports and Legal Research then click on Publications.

 Purpose of Form

 Use Arizona Form 309 to figure your credit for taxes paid to Arizona and another state or country on the same income.
 If claiming a credit for more than one state or country, complete a separate Form 309 for each state or country.